 Brands We Use And Trust

 At the bottom of Sljeme Mountain, you will find this small but rather picturesque glacier.
 While it isn’t the biggest and certainly not the most southern in Europe, it still has that rather awesome natural vibe about it and is indeed worth a visit.

 Take In The Views From Perast

-Besides the town’s sheer beauty, it has a fascinating history and culture with the Our Lady of The Rock Church but head to St. Nikola Church and climb the hill, where you can check out the truly stunning view right over the town and beyond.
+Besides the town’s sheer beauty, it has a fascinating history and culture, with the Our Lady of The Rock Church.
+Head to St. Nikola Church and climb the hill, where you can check out the truly stunning view right over the town and beyond.

 There are many small museums around this area, which help you learn more about the country.

 When in Budva, a great activity is to take a coastal walk and discover the Dancing Girl Statue.
 It’s a great walk and gives you a good look at the Budva Old Town from afar.
 When it’s time to move on, be sure to check out the nearby 14th-century Church of Saint Sava as well.